jogendra/awesome-ios-developers/README.md

-# awesome-ios-developers
+# Awesome iOS Developers
-An awesome list of iOS Developers who is active in Open Source community
+An awesome list of iOS Developers who is active in Open Source community.
+Make a pull request to add your name in the list.